 2) Create a routine early on

-Working from home and having the kids home all day is a new experience for both you and them.
+Working from home and having the kids at home all day is a new experience for both you and them.
 Therefore, it’s going to help if you create a routine as early as you can.

 Kids thrive with a routine so make sure you all have set wake up, meal and bedtimes.
 Try and schedule time you can spend together on your breaks too.
-That way, they are still getting one to one attention from you, reducing the likelihood they’ll pester you when you need to get on with work.
+That way, they are still getting one-to-one attention from you, reducing the likelihood they’ll pester you when you need to get on with work.